SOUNDING BOARD

 - Showing everyday objects like calendars, stationery, makeup, puzzles and a watch, all representing different rules.

-Save the World
+Save The World

-“If they could speak they’d shout with urgency, Please stop this climate emergency!”
+“If they could speak they’d shout with urgency, please stop this climate emergency!

-Through catchy lyrics and expressive characters, our youth theatre urges us to stand up and Save the World!
+Through catchy lyrics and expressive characters, our youth theatre urges us to stand up and save the world!

 The group explore nature in their local area with humour and fun, sharing how we can work together to protect all the animals who share our world.